 Child born: Shows the humanity of Christ

 Son given, shows the deity of Christ

-It also shows the unity of God, Father, Prince of Peace, Wonderful Counselor, three aspects of God, three in one, the triune God, the Trinity.
+It also shows the unity of God as Father, Prince of Peace as Son and Wonderful Counselor which is the Holy Spirit, three aspects of God, three in one, the triune God, the Trinity.

 This message brings us full circle back to Jesus Christ, the one who died at the original Ground Zero, but rose again.
 There will be no “build back better” unless there is a revival, a return to God, a great awakening.
 This present government has by its actions shown that American Exceptionalism is dead, we will do better by abandoning our citizens and allies and negotiate with terrorists who will be fully installed in Afghanistan on 9/11.
 We will from now on be under Global Governance.

 The aim of China is to be the dominant force in the world by 2030.
 Recent events have made them speed up the time table by at least 5 years after successfully interfering in the last election by openly favoring Joe Biden.
 The greatest fear of the Chinese Government are the 300 million or so closet Christians, a number that just keeps growing.
 The other fastest growing churches are the Christians in Iran and Afghanistan.
 In Myanmar Christians are now openly persecuted and some are killed, in Pakistan many are persecuted for blasphemy.
 There are now more Christian martyrs than ever in history, and even our own State Department considers evangelical Christians our greatest threat, greater than Taliban.